sakarmainali/python_map_reduce/README.md

   E.g. python  New_Experiment_1.py
   ```

-* Further Instructions on running Experiments
+* Further Instructions on running experiments

   Run the script with input file as argument.
 E.g.: